m87-labs/moondream-node/README.md

 # Moondream NodeJS Client Library

-Official NodeJS client library for Moondream, a tiny vision language model that can analyze images and answer questions about them.
-This client library provides easy access to Moondream's API endpoints for image analysis.
+Official Python client library for Moondream, the world's fastest multi-function VLM.
+This client can target either (the Moondream Cloud)[https://moondream.ai/cloud] or a (Moondream Server)[https://moondream.ai/server].
+Both are free, though the cloud has a limits on the free tier.

 ## Features